Party rises at Kim's North Korea congress, but little sign of reform

 Some party cadres had expected Kim to announce Chinese- or Vietnamese-style reforms at the congress, according to the Seoul-based Daily NK, a website run by North Korean defectors with sources inside the country, and were disappointed when Kim's speech, aired by state TV on Sunday, mainly returned to old themes with vaguely communicated policy.

-The congress did not, for example, formally recognise the growing role of a grey market in one of the world's most state-controlled economies.
+The congress did not, for example, formally recognize the growing role of a gray market in one of the world's most state-controlled economies.

 But Michael Madden, a U.S.-based expert on the North Korean leadership, said it was significant that Kim had put forward a five-year economic plan.